max-ieremenko/SqlDatabase/README.md

 A non defined variable`s value leads to an error and stops script execution process.

-The variable value is resolving in the following order:
+The variable value is resolved in the following order:

 1. check command line
-2. check environment variable (Environment.GetEnvironmentVariable())
+2. check environment variables (Environment.GetEnvironmentVariable())
 3. check [configuration file](Examples/ConfigurationFile)

 ### Predefined variables

-- *DatabaseName* - the target database name (-database=...Initial Catalog=MyDatabase...)
+- *DatabaseName* - the target database name, see connection string (-database=...Initial Catalog=MyDatabase...)
 - *CurrentVersion* - the database/module version before execution of a [migration step](Examples/MigrationStepsFolder)
 - *TargetVersion* - the database/module version after execution of a [migration step](Examples/MigrationStepsFolder)
 - *ModuleName* - the module name of current [migration step](Examples/MigrationStepsFolder), empty string in case of straight forward upgrade